 B. Rules and eligibility

-1. Notice of the student contests will be included with the Call for Papers.
+1. Notice of the student contests were included with the Call for Papers.

 2. A contestant may enter the poster or oral 3MT contest multiple years per degree program.
 Persons who have graduated from a degree program (M.S. or Ph.D.) and are actively pursuing an additional degree may only enter the contest for the previous degree program during the first annual meeting following graduation.